academe/omnipay-mpay24/README.md

 With this example, the submit bitton will remain disabled until the credit card details in the iframe have been completed.

-The token possibly does not need to do through the form, but could be carried forward through the session instead.
+The token does not need to go through the form, but could be carried forward through the session instead.

 ```php
 <?php

 <iframe src="<?php echo $response->getRedirectUrl(); ?>" frameBorder="0" width="500"></iframe>

 <form action="/pay" method="POST">
   <input name="token" type="hidden" value="<?php echo $response->getToken(); ?>" />
   <button id="paybutton" name="type" value="TOKEN" type="submit" disabled="true">Pay with creditcard</button>